PavanRaga/packer-ansible-terraform/README.md

-This repo helps in provisen a service to upload and retrive file on AWS EC2.
+This repo helps in deploying a service to upload and retrive file on AWS EC2.

 # Pre-requisites: